GAURAV-DEEP01/MiniServer/Readme.md

 // Inside the main create a HttpServer instance HttpServer server;

+/*
-// Define route method (There are routes for other HTTP methods too) server.routeGet["/"] = [](Request &req, Response &res) -> int {
+    Define route method (There are routes for other HTTP methods too) Make sure you have 'index.html'
+*/
+server.routeGet["/"] = [](Request &req, Response &res) -> int
+{
     res.setContentType("text/html");